Vihaan3/knowledge-garden/content/Personal Knowledge Management/What we should be doing in English class.md

+#education
 A lot of the time we spend in English is wasteful, and building skills that I honestly don't think really matter.

-What we should be learning (some of this is taught somewhat, but the focus should be increased)
+Things we should be learning:
 - Be able to critically analyze other writing
 	- Something we do well in school
 - Learn [[How to make ideas spread]]